kids encyclopedia robot

 Reaves holds both American and Canadian citizenship.

-Reaves is the great-great-great-grandson of Bass Reeves, a former slave who was the first black lawman west of the Mississippi River and among the first black U.S. deputy marshalls; Reeves life is the focus of the 2023 TV series Lawmen: Bass Reeves.
-Bass served as a deputy U.S. Marshal in Fort Smith, Arkansas under the direction of judge Isaac Parker, known as the "Hanging Judge".
+Reaves has made the unsubstantiated claim he is the great-great-great-grandson of Bass Reeves, a former slave who was an early Black deputy U.S. marshal; Reeves life is the focus of the 2023 TV series Lawmen: Bass Reeves.
+Bass served as a deputy U.S. marshal in Fort Smith, Arkansas, under the direction of judge Isaac C. Parker, known as the "Hanging Judge".

 Career statistics